Skip to primary navigation Skip to content Skip to footer

 • A well-educated, highly-trained naturalist guide.

-• A nature walk under the canopy of towering bald cypress in Big Cypress National Preserve.
+• A nature walk in Big Cypress National Preserve.

 • A visit to the Historic Smallwood’s Store Museum.